nyggus/perftester/docs/change_benchmarking_function.md

 ```

-We can bechmark the two functions one against another as described in [this file](benchmarking_against_another_function.md), but we can simply overwrite the built-in function.
-First, let's run memory benchmarks using the built-in function:
+We can bechmark the two functions one against another as described in [this file](benchmarking_against_another_function.md), but here, we will, instead, overwrite the built-in function.
+First, let's run memory benchmarks using the built-in function (you don't have to do this — we do it for explanation purposes):

 ```python
 >>> import perftest as pt